mbarszcz-pcb/arcader-usb/README.md

 # ArcadeR-USB
-Replacement PCB that brings USB connectivity to the Retroradionics ArcadeR Joystick
+A Replacement PCB that brings USB connectivity to the Retroradionics ArcadeR Joystick based on the Daemonbite Arcade Encoder and the Arduino Leonardo.

 <img src="./images/pcb/arcader-usb-render-diagonal.PNG" width=800px>